 - Industry Demand: The world needs more psychiatrists to deal with stress, intense pressure, and increasing loneliness.

 - Versatile Job Roles: MA Psychology graduates can pursue roles in mental health clinics, schools, hospitals, research institutions, and corporates.
-Candidates can find job growth in MA Psychology department, which is predicted to increase by 25% by 2025.
+Candidates can find job growth in the MA Psychology department, which is predicted to increase by 25% by 2025.

 - Opportunities for Research/Higher Education: MA in Psychology can serve as a foundation for pursuing MPhil or PhD programs in specialized fields of psychology.
 Following an MA in Psychology, students have access to a wide range of research options.